Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-7">7.
 Towards a more flexible Makefile</a>

 We are reaching the end of the tutorial!
 This section is all about polishing what we've developed so far.
-There will (much) more contents after this section, but its up to you to go further.
+There will be (much) more content after this section, but it's up to you to go further.

 <div align=center>
 	<strong><a href="#index-0">🚀 Go back to top 🚀</a></strong>